snoups/3xui-shop/README.md

 - [ ] Referral system
 - [x] Support page
 - [x] Apps page
+- [ ] Trial subscription
+- [ ] Notification
 - [ ] Admin panel
+- [ ] Subscription balancer

 ## 💸 Support the Project

+A special thanks to the following individuals for their generous support:

+- Boto

 You can support me via the following methods: